PEACEBUILDING FROM THE INSIDE OUT

 Victor Frankl – Man’s Search for Meaning

-Often, conversations we would deem to be unsuccessful or even a fiasco, turn out to be more transformative and helpful than we could have ever imagined.
-One “unsuccessful” conversation even saved my life.
-If we meet in the future, be sure to ask me and I will happily tell you the story.
+Conflicts are opportunities for learning.
+Often, clashes we would deem to be a fiasco, turn out to be more transformative and helpful than we could have ever imagined.
+One clash even saved my life.
+If we meet in the future, be sure to ask me, and I will happily tell you the story.

-The “Team Tree” is a fantastic metaphor for my work.
+We are all interconnected.
+The “Peacemaker’s Tree” is a fantastic metaphor for my work.
 In many cultures around the globe, big trees in communities are a place where people gather and connect.
 In medieval Europe, courts were held regularly in their shade.
 Relationships are like trees.
-We need to “water” and “feed” them regularly and this ‘tending’ above all, happens through conversations.
+We need to “water” and “feed” them regularly.
 All branches, the trunk and the roots of trees are interconnected.

-It is the same with conversations.
-If we screw up a conversation and lose trust, the whole relationship / the whole “tree” is affected.
-In the same way, the whole forest is a social network, so when we improve our conversations in one area, all other areas improve as well.
+It is the same with clashes and conflicts.
+With growing tension and arguments, we lose trust, the whole relationship / the whole “tree” is affected.
+In the same way, the whole forest is a social network, so when we improve our mutual understanding and relationships in one area, all other areas improve as well.
 We need to work more with those synergy effects and think in terms of systems.

 David George Haskell – The songs of trees

-The object I want to show you is a marble, it is handmade and unique.
-It reminds me of the coaching mantra, that my clients are naturally creative, resourceful and whole.
+We are all “one of a kind”.
+The object I want to show you is a marble; it is handmade and unique.
+It reminds me of the coaching mantra that my clients are naturally creative, resourceful and whole.
 They don’t need to be “fixed” and already have what is needed within them – it’s a question of creating the safety, trust and courage to bring it out.
-I also give these marbles to clients to help them remember, that we are all “one of a kind”, like those unique marbles, precious and special.
-There is no one like us and each of us is needed with our unique gifts and talents, to make a positive difference.
-Marbles are also a symbol of happy childhood memories, of playfulness and creativity… two qualities which can transform how we approach difficult conversations.
+I also give these marbles to clients to help them remember that we are all “one of a kind”, like those unique marbles, precious and special.
+There is no one like us, and each of us is needed with our unique gifts and talents to make a positive difference.
+Marbles are also a symbol of happy childhood memories, playfulness and creativity… two qualities which can transform how we approach tough situations.
 The marble becomes a reminder and an invitation to be in the moment and live life to the full.